engganolang/kahler-1987/README.md

     (University of Oxford, UK; proof-reader of the English translation of the original German gloss)

-The work on the manual checking the Indonesian translation from the English translation is available [here](https://github.com/engganolang/kahler-idn-translation-checking).
+The work on the manual checking of the Indonesian translation from the English translation is available [here](https://github.com/engganolang/kahler-idn-translation-checking).
 Some of the words in the dictionary are included in the Shiny app of the